-The quality of the guest experience offered by a hotel, reflected today in its online reputation, is a decisive factor for travelers when it comes to choosing where to book.
+The quality of the guest experience offered by a hotel, reflected today in its online reputation, is a decisive factor for travellers when it comes to choosing where to book.

 But what do these stars mean?
 Who determines how many stars a hotel merits?
 And are these classifications the same from one country to the next?

 In fact, cultural, economic, and regulatory differences between countries have so far made a global system of hotel classification impossible.
-Here’s a look at hotel star categorization in some of the top markets:
+Here’s a look at hotel star categorisation in some of the top markets:

 Hotel classification is not mandatory in all countries

 You may be surprised to learn that classification is only obligatory in two of the top five major tourist destinations in the world.
 In France, the United States, Germany, and the United Kingdom, hotel classification is completely voluntary.

 In Italy and Spain, on the other hand, the regulation of hotel classification is the responsibility of regional governments, who assign a classification based on a series of minimum requirements.